 annisl

 Annis Neva Bell Laird served as editor for a portion of our genealogy books.
 She was born in 1906 at the Rialto Plantation on the Yazoo River in Mississippi.
+Annis was the daughter of Mr. and Mrs. P. B. Bell and married Cecil Laird in Brookhaven, MS, on July 25, 1928.
 She was the editor of the Samuel Swayze lines for the Descendants of the Jersey Settlers book.
 This photo was taken at the 1994 DJS reunion banquet in Natchez when Annis was the "This is Your Life" designate.
 Annis died January 2, 2000.